Laravel-Backpack/docs/6.x/crud-how-to.md

 ```

 After adding this, you need to setup a cron job that will process the Laravel scheduler.
 You can manually run it in development with `php artisan schedule:run`.
 For production, you can setup a cron job take care of it for you.
 You can read more about it [here](https://laravel.com/docs/10.x/scheduling#running-the-scheduler).

+<a name="enable-database-transactions-for-create-and-update"></a>
+### Enable database transactions for create and update

+In v6.6 we introduced the ability to enable database transactions for create and update operations.
+This is useful if you have a lot of relationships and you want to make sure that all of them are saved or none of them are saved.
+You can enable this feature globaly at `config/backpack/base.php` by enabling `useDatabaseTransactions`.

+> **Note:** This feature will be enable by default starting `v7`